Ron Johnson: COVID-19 pandemic

 In May 2021, Johnson falsely claimed that thousands of deaths were connected to COVID vaccinations.
 He also falsely stated that there was a risk of death for people previously infected with COVID who received the vaccine.
 YouTube suspended Johnson from posting videos on the platform for seven days over his remarks touting unproven treatments for COVID-19.

 After Twitter suspended Alex Berenson for making false claims about the pandemic and vaccines, Johnson praised him as "a courageous voice of reason" and encouraged people to continue reading Berenson's writing on another site.

 In an October 2021 interview on Tucker Carlson Tonight, Johnson falsely claimed that ivermectin was being suppressed as a COVID-19 treatment in favor of expensive COVID-19 drugs developed by the pharmaceutical industry, and that "the Pfizer vaccine available in the U.S. is not FDA-approved" because it was not the "Comirnaty version".
 "Comirnaty" is the United States Adopted Name that was assigned to the Pfizer vaccine after it the FDA approved it.
-Doses produced before the approval contain no formulaic differences from those produced afterward, and are interchangeable.
+Doses produced before the approval contain no formulaic differences from those produced afterward and are interchangeable.

+In September 2024, Johnson wrote a letter to the Centers for Disease Control and Prevention and the Food and Drug Administration, calling on them to review the 1-year and 2-year mortality rates for those who got a second dose of the Spikevax and Comirnaty vaccines in 2021.
+He also urged them to review the 1-year mortality rate ratio for mRNA vaccines between those who died in high COVID months and in low COVID months.
+He wrote that Spikevax increased all-cause mortality, citing studies by Steve Kirsch and Clare Craig on COVID vaccination and mortality rates in Czech Republic.

 Immigration

 Johnson supported Trump's decision to end Deferred Action for Childhood Arrivals (DACA), which he said was unconstitutional and "created incentives for children from Central America to take great risks to enter America illegally."
 Trump's decision made eligible for deportation, after a six-month waiting period, the approximately 800,000 unauthorized immigrants who entered the country as minors and had temporary permission to stay in the country.

-In 2021, Johnson lent credence to the "Great Replacement" conspiracy theory promoted by white supremacists that holds that white people are being purposely replaced by nonwhite people in the West.
+In 2021, Johnson lent credence to the "Great Replacement" conspiracy theory promoted by white supremacists that holds that nonwhite people in the West are purposely replacing white people.
 On conservative media broadcasts, Johnson repeatedly referred to the supposed "Democrat grand plan," endorsing the theory, saying, "I've got to believe they want to change the makeup of the electorate."